I’m a smartphone customer just like you. This past week, I returned my T-Mobile Vibrant after testing it for a week.

 So why did I return it?
-As a mobile blogger who’s written about and used mobile phones for a decade, why were my smartphone customer expectations not met?
+As a mobile blogger who’s written about and used mobile phones for a decade, why were my expectations not met?

 In the case of the Samsung Vibrant, three factors caused me to return it Poor 3G reception inside my townhouse, fast battery drain and the inability to adjust movement sensitivity, causing applications to suddenly launch on their own.
 A fluke?
 After spending an hour last night reading T-Mobile Vibrant forum customers talking about similar experiences, I think not.

-Moreover, mobile marketers and advertisers, now convinced mobile is here to stay, are testing advertising strategies that drive high customer response within apps and and on mobile websites.
+Advertisers and brands now believe that mobile is a viable medium.
+They’re testing strategies that drive high customer response within apps and and on mobile websites.

 The competition is intense and bloody.
-Consumers desire the best smartphones at the lowest possible prices.
-Manufacturers fight for higher handset market share.
-Carriers and operators compete for higher consumer ARPU (average revenue per user) and low churn.
-App developers need increased market presence and profits.
-Marketers and advertisers are adding mobile to their marketing budgets.
-And the media, sitting on the sidelines in this mobile football game, fill countless web pages with reviews and commentary.
+Consumers want better quality smartphones with more features.
+Manufacturers fight for higher market share.
+Carriers and operators compete for higher consumer ARPU (average revenue per user) and low churn rates.